YujiSODE/dExtractor/README.md

 - `output_FILES filePath ?char? ?encoding?;`
   it outputs filename list
+  - see "`output_DATA`" for parameters

+- `output_elements filePath ?char? ?encoding?;`
+  it outputs elements list in a counted array
+  - see "`output_DATA`" for parameters

+- `output_table filePath ?char? ?encoding?`
+  it outputs a graph table
-  - see "output_DATA" for parameters
+  - see "`output_DATA`" for parameters

 - `output_GRAPH filePath ?encoding?;`
   it outputs graph result as ascii art
   - `$filePath`: file path of file to output